Cotidib/birthday-reminder/README.md

 ### Overview and learnings
 Birthday Reminder is a simple app that stores a list of friends and displays how many of their birthdays are at the current date.

-The main React functionality I learned is how to dynamically add components and then how to remove them.
+The main React functionality I learned are how to dynamically add components and then how to remove them.
 I made my own setup, styling and added some extra features to the original idea of the project.

 ### Live Site